Lennektro-Official/ColoredASCIIArtGenerator/README.md

 ## References
 This python script requires you to install Pillow.
-Pillow can be found here: https://pypi.org/project/Pillow/ If you don't want to do that, then you can use the executable that was generated using Auto-Py-To-Exe.
-You can find it here: https://pypi.org/project/auto-py-to-exe/ And don't worry, it's a false positive virus, a common known problem with Auto-Py-To-Exe.
+Pillow can be found here: https://pypi.org/project/Pillow/ If you don't want to do that, then you can use the executable that was generated using Auto-Py-To-Exe, wich you can find here: https://pypi.org/project/auto-py-to-exe/ And don't worry, it's a false positive virus, a common known problem with Auto-Py-To-Exe.